Table of Contents

 The default location for the RC file is

-explains how to put the connection information into this text file.
-If
+how to put the connection information into this text file.
+If you also

 Use your operating system facilities to prevent others from reading your RC file, since it contains passwords.